Andrew Rich: Early life and education

 Andrew Rich is a native of Delaware.

 Education

-Rich graduated from the University of Richmond in 1992 with a bachelor of arts in political science.
+Rich graduated from the University of Richmond in 1992 with a Bachelor of Arts in political science.
 In 1991, Rich received a Harry S. Truman Scholarship.

 After graduating from Richmond, Rich received his doctorate in political science from Yale University in 1999.
 His dissertation was entitled Think Tanks, Public Policy, and the Politics of Expertise.

 Rich later published Think Tanks, Public Policy, and the Politics of Expertise through Cambridge University Press in 2004.

 Career

 After graduating from Yale, Rich was a professor at Wake Forest University from 1999 to 2003.
-Rich later taught at the City College of New York from 2003 until July 2025, serving as chair of the political science department.
+He served as Dean of the Colin Powell School for Civic and Global Leadership at the City College of New York (CCNY) from February 2019 to July 2025, until becoming the 17th President of Franklin & Marshall College in July 2025.